 When stock prices are expected to go up, you can benefit by buying stocks at the present level and then sell them later for a higher value.
 But, what happens when you expect the stock prices to fall from the present level?
-In this case, if you have enough money, you can buy stock after its fall and then sell it at a higher level to make a profit.
+In this case, if you have enough money, you can buy the stock after its fall and then sell it at a higher level to make a profit.

 What if you don’t have enough money to buy and sell that stock?
 In this type of situation, traders use short selling.
-Instead of buying and selling stocks, what these people do is that they borrow stocks from the broker/lender and sell them at present market price to buyers willing to pay the market price in order to buy at a future date when price decreases.
+Instead of buying and selling stocks, what these people do is that they borrow stocks from the broker/lender and sell them at present market price to buyers willing to pay the market price in order to buy at a future date when the price decreases.
 After buying at a lower value, they return it to the broker/lender from whom they have borrowed.

 Here are the steps in short selling;

-- The trader borrows stocks from broker;
+- The trader borrows stocks from a broker;

 - Wait for the stock to fall;

 - Buy the stocks back from open market to return it to the lender